Algeria Travel Information

 Local time in Algeria is GMT +1.

 Electrical current in Algeria is 230 volts, 50Hz.
 European two-pin and Schuko plugs are standard.

 A 10 percent tip is expected but may be factored into the price at more upmarket venues.

-Algeria's president has lifted the two-decade state of emergency, however this is widely believed to be an attempt to pacify growing unrest within the country.
 Travellers to Algeria should always be vigilant and check with their tour operator or travel agent before embarking.
 Travel to most of the southern part of Algeria is advised against by most Western governments, including: Tamanrasset, Tindouf, Boumerdès, Bouira and Tizi Ouzou.
 Long trips and overland travel should be avoided, as well as crowds and protests.
 The most dangerous areas usually lie on its borders and the militarised Sahel region.

-Pleasantries are considered essential to business dealings in Algeria.
-Ask after one another's health and demeanour.
-Do not back out of a handshake too hastily.
+Pleasantries are considered essential to business dealings in Algeria, so it's important not to release a handshake too hastily and to ask after health and family.
 Closeness is an expression of warmth and familiarity to Algerians.
 Business cards are used but some effort should be made to have them translated to Arabic and French.

 Become our Algeria Travel Expert